art-e-fact/navigation2_ignition_gazebo_example/README.md

 # Run test remotely
 artefacts run-remote nav2 --description "Test Navigation2"
 ```
+ - You can change the `headless` setting to `False` in the `artefacts.yaml` to run the tests with GUI

 ### Run test locally with Docker

 1. Build container